lotuny/lotuny-hexo-blog/source/_posts/selenium.md

 tags: Automation Test
 ---

-> Primarily it is for automating web applications for testing purposes, but is certainly not limited to just that.
-Boring web-based administration tasks can (and should) also be automated as well.
+> _Primarily **Selenium** is for automating web applications for testing purposes, but is certainly not limited to just that.
+Boring web-based administration tasks can (and should) also be automated as well._

 <!--more-->